Chocolate Babka

 - Combine butter and cream in a small saucepan over medium heat.
 Once the butter is melted and the mixture is steaming, add the chocolate and stir constantly until melted.
 Remove from the heat and whisk in the powdered sugar, cocoa powder, and salt.
 Transfer to a bowl and let cool until thickened to a spreadable paste-like consistency, about 1 hour.

-- On a lightly floured surface, punch down dough and cut in half evenly with a bench scraper or sharp knife.
+- On a lightly floured surface, punch down the dough and cut it in half with a bench scraper or sharp knife.
 (Work with half the dough at a time, placing the other half back in the fridge, covered.)

 - Lightly dust the top of the dough and a rolling pin with flour.
 Roll the dough out to a 12×16-inch rectangle, with the short edge closest to you.

 - Starting from the short side closest to you, using both hands, tightly roll the rectangle into a log, pressing to seal where the seam is.
-Wrap in plastic wrap and transfer to the fridge, while you repeat the same process with the other half of dough and chocolate filling.
+Wrap in plastic wrap and transfer to the fridge.
+Repeat the same process with the other half of the dough and chocolate filling.

 Prep the Pans